Cookie Policy

 Dr. Sven Bergmann

-”To thematize the sea as a field of political ecology and to communicate this research in the museum is a central concern of my work at the German Maritime Museum.“
+”Addressing the sea as a field of political ecology and communicating this research in the museum is central to my work at the German Maritime Museum.“

 Contact